mobilebarn/UNIFIED_COMMERCE/CURRENT_PROGRESS_SUMMARY.md

-# UNIFIED COMMERCE - CURRENT PROGRESS SUMMARY
+# RETAIL OS - CURRENT PROGRESS SUMMARY

 ## 📅 Date: September 7, 2025

 ## 🎯 Executive Summary

-We have made significant progress on the Unified Commerce platform. **All 8 microservices are now successfully connected to the GraphQL Federation Gateway**.
+We have made significant progress on Retail OS. **All 8 microservices are now successfully connected to the GraphQL Federation Gateway**.
 The GraphQL Federation Gateway is running successfully on port 4000 with all services properly federated.
 Both frontend applications are running and connected to the GraphQL Federation Gateway.

 ## ✅ Major Accomplishments